 Dr Jo Dixon-Hardy is the Director of Grow MedTech based at the University of Leeds.
-In this article, she discusses how we used our experience in delivering a national programme to benefit innovation at a regional level.
+In this article, she discusses how we used our experience delivering a national programme, to benefit innovation at a regional level.

 Grow MedTech is based on a regional partnership and is – as the saying goes – greater than the sum of its parts.
 By combining the strengths of six universities, the programme can provide far more than any one institution alone.

 But we’ve learned vital lessons from pre-existing national partnerships, in particular the Medical Technologies Innovation and Knowledge Centre (IKC), funded through the Engineering and Physical Sciences Research Council.
 Having oversight of both the IKC and Grow MedTech has allowed us to capitalise on shared expertise while leveraging the differences between us, to the advantage of both programmes.

 Technology and geography